Mockingboard: History

 The Mockingboard was available in various models for either the slot-based Apple II / Apple II Plus / Apple IIe systems or in one special model for the Apple IIc.
 Sound was generated through one or more AY-3-8910 or compatible sound chips, with one chip offering three square-wave synthesis channels.
 The boards could also be equipped with an optional speech chip (a Votrax SC-01 or compatible chips such as the Arctic-02, SSI 263P, SSI 263AP or 78A263A-P).

 Some software products supported more than one Mockingboard.
 Ultima V supported two boards, for a total of 12 voices, of which it used eight.
 Most other programs supported at most one board with six voices.

-Applied Engineering's Phasor was compatible with the Mockingboard.
-It had 4 sound chips and thus provided 12 audio channels.
-Few programs supported using it for more than six voices, however.

 An IBM PC-compatible version was developed, but was only distributed with Bank Street Music Writer.